 What Are Shot Lists?

-A shot list is a list of shots that you want to get during the course of a filming day.
+A shot list is a list of shots that you want to get during a filming day.

-It varies in length depending on the client, the situation, and your own creative aspirations.
+It varies in length depending on the client, the situation, and your creative aspirations.

-The purpose of a shot list is to help keep you focused on the things that will accomplish your purpose for shooting the images.
+The purpose of a shot list is to help keep you focused on the things that need to be accomplished during your shoot.